gostevedore/gostevedore.github.io/content/en/docs/getting-started/configuration/_index.md

 ### **credentials**
 The credentials configuration block defines the credentials store used to authenticate with external Docker registries or a git server.
-You can set following parameters to for the credentials store:
+You can set the following parameters to for the credentials store:
 #### encryption_key
 The encryption_key parameter specifies the secret key used to encrypt and decrypt credentials.
 It is required to provide an encryption key when using `envvars` as the storage type for credentials.